Dapp, Alberta: History

 The community derives its name from the initials of David A. Pennicuick, a railroad official.

 In 1985, one of the last two traditional wooden grain elevators in Alberta was built in Dapp by the Alberta Wheat Pool.
+Dapp Hotel was built in 1948 and one of the first dwellings reported, was built in 1945, possibly the first house in the community.